jovmarkovic/wg-forwarder/README.md

       "192.168.1.4:8921",
       "100.116.14.17:8921"
     ]
-  },
-  "log_level": "info"
   }
+}

 ```
 - when switcher enabled is set to false, it would skip the switcher thread and ignore auto switching endpoints.
 - timer can be omitted if the switcher is set to false.
-Otherwise it would panic - WIP
+Otherwise it would panic
 - log_level can be ommited, it will use zig's default log level in that case.
 - id is used to set an initial server endpoint.

+## Explanation
+- log_level: Runtime logging level of the service.
+- client_endpoint: Endpoint of the wireguard client that wants to send packets to a server.
+- forwarder_socket: Socket that accepts packets from client_endpoint.
+  In WireGuard client configuration you need to specify this as a peer endpoint for a server
+- server_socket: Socket that accepts packets from server.
+- switcher: function that does seamless endpoint switching.
+  If set to false, use ID to set the index of your desired server endpoint.

 ---